The Beatles' rooftop concert: Releases

+Footage from the concert appears in the third and final episode of the 2021 documentary series The Beatles: Get Back, which also uses other footage recorded for the 1970 documentary.
+The concert sequence was remastered for IMAX and released in February 2022 by Disney as The Beatles: Get Back – The Rooftop Concert.

+On 28 January 2022, the audio of the performance was released by Apple Corps, Capitol Records, and Universal Music Enterprises to streaming services under the title Get Back – The Rooftop Performance.

 Legacy

-The Beatles' rooftop concert marked the end of an era for many fans.
+The Beatles' rooftop concert marked the end of an era for the group.
 The group recorded one more album, Abbey Road, for which work started the following month, but in September 1969 Lennon left the band.
 At the time, many observers believed that the concert was a trial run for a return to live performances and touring, with the band re-engaging with their rock 'n' roll roots.
 The concert footage provided the climax of Lindsay-Hogg's documentary, originally planned as a TV special but released as the Let It Be film in May 1970, a month after the Beatles' break-up.

-According to author James Perone, the concert achieved "iconic status" – both among fans, as the Beatles' final live appearance, and in the history of rock music, on the level of the Monterey Pop, Woodstock and Altamont festivals.
-He said that, although the show was "not technically a 'concert'" because of the secrecy surrounding its presentation, and because the band's last official concert was on 29 August 1966 in San Francisco, it stood out for capturing the sort of unpredictability that became typical of live rock performances in 1969.
+Author James Perone wrote in 2005 that the concert had achieved "iconic status" among fans as the Beatles' final live appearance; and in the history of rock music on the level of the Monterey Pop, Woodstock, and Altamont festivals.
+He argued that the show was not technically a concert because of the secrecy surrounding its presentation, so the band's last concert occurred on 29 August 1966 in San Francisco—but it captured an unpredictability typical of live rock performances in 1969.

 The Rutles' "Get Up and Go" sequence in the 1978 film All You Need Is Cash mimics the footage of the rooftop concert, and uses similar camera angles.
-In January 2009, tribute band the Bootleg Beatles attempted to stage a 40th anniversary concert in the same location, but were refused permission by Westminster City Council because of licensing problems.
+In January 2009, tribute band the Bootleg Beatles attempted to stage a 40th-anniversary concert in the same location, but were refused permission by Westminster City Council because of licensing problems.